-For migrants, stopover in Yemen often means rape and torture
+Seeking a better life in Saudi Arabia, migrants find torture, death in Yemen

 With its systematic torture, Ras al-Ara is a particular hell on the arduous, 900-mile (1,400 kilometer) journey from the Horn of Africa to oil-rich Saudi Arabia.
 Migrants leave home on sandaled feet with dreams of escaping poverty.
 They trek through mountains and deserts, sandstorms and 113-degree temperatures, surviving on crumbs of bread and salty water from ancient wells.

 In Djibouti, long lines of migrants descend single file down mountain slopes to the rocky coastal plain, where many lay eyes on the sea for first time and eventually board the boats.
 Some find their way safely across war-torn Yemen to Saudi Arabia, only to be caught and tossed back over the border.
-The lucky ones make it into the kingdom to earn their livings as a servant and laborers.
+The lucky ones make it into the kingdom to earn their livings as a servants and laborers.

 But others are stranded in Yemen’s nightmare — in some measure because Europe has been shutting its doors, outsourcing migrants to other countries.